sitegeist/conventional/README.md

 ### purgeCSS
 To run purgeCSS on your sass files, add purgeFiles (path or array of paths incl. glob) to the sass section of your conventional.config.json.
 Only classes/IDs used in those files will be kept in your output CSS.
-Note: Enabling this option may reduce the building speed significantly, depending on the size of your project.
+Note: Enabling this option may reduce the building speed significantly, depending on the size of your project. purgeSafelist can take the different safelist patterns as described here: https://purgecss.com/configuration.html.
+It just needs to be converted to .json formatting.

 ## Available Commands